 Now that you are on your way to being a healthy, full-functioning, teetotaling adult, you need some tools for dealing with stress in sobriety.

-Whether it’s kids who won’t listen, jobs that suck the life out of you, or a spouse who can’t get on the same page – life is going to keep happening.
+Whether it’s a kid who won’t listen, jobs that suck the life out of you, or a spouse who can’t get on the same page – life is going to keep happening.
 It’s best you make a plan for managing it.

 Strategies for Managing Everyday Stress in Sobriety